Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Results Analyses

-We evaluate both standard out-of-distribution (OOD) detection performance and worst-case OOD detection under adversarial perturbations.
-For standard OOD detection, we measure the AUROC scores between in-distribution test samples and unmodified OOD samples.
-For worst-case detection, we evaluate against adversarially perturbed OOD samples specifically optimized to maximize the OOD detection function output.
-Results are computed using all the in-distribution test samples and 1024 out-distribution samples.
-For generating adversarial OOD samples, we use $L_2$-based perturbation limit of 1.0 for CIFAR-10/100 and 3.0 for ImageNet.
+Using models trained with 224$\times$224 generation, we evaluate both standard and worst-case (adversarial) OOD detection.
+For standard OOD detection, we measure AUROC between in-distribution test samples and clean OOD samples.
+For worst-case detection, we evaluate against adversarially perturbed OOD samples optimized to maximize the detection score.
+Results are computed using all in-distribution test samples and 1024 out-of-distribution samples.
+To generate adversarial OOD samples, we use an $\ell_2$ perturbation budget of 1.0 for CIFAR-10/100 and 3.0 for ImageNet.

 \textbf{Energy-based detection.} We use an energy-based function $s_\theta(x)= -E_\theta(x)$, which is proportional to $\log p_\theta(x)$ up to an additive constant.
-To find adversarial OOD inputs for this function, we employ a PGD attack to maximize the negative energy:
+To find adversarial OOD inputs for this function, we use PGD to maximize the negative energy:

-where $x$ is a clean OOD input and $B(x, \epsilon_o)$ represents an $L_2$-ball of radius $\epsilon_o$ centered at $x$.
+where $x$ is a clean OOD input and $B(x, \epsilon_o)$ represents an $\ell_2$-ball of radius $\epsilon_o$ centered at $x$.

-\textbf{Maximum confidence detection.} We employ a maximum confidence function $s_\theta(x)=\max_y p_\theta(y|x)$ that uses the confidence in the most likely class (also used by RATIO \citep{augustin2020adversarial}).
-For this detection function, following RATIO \citep{augustin2020adversarial}, we compute adversarial OOD inputs by maximizing the cross-entropy loss against a uniform distribution:
+\textbf{Maximum confidence detection.} We use a maximum confidence function $s_\theta(x)=\max_y p_\theta(y|x)$ that uses the confidence in the most likely class (also used by RATIO \citep{augustin2020adversarial}).
+For this detection function, following RATIO \citep{augustin2020adversarial}, we generate adversarial OOD inputs by maximizing the cross-entropy loss against a uniform distribution:

 where $\mathbf{1}/K$ represents a uniform distribution over all $K$ classes.
 Maximizing this loss encourages the model to produce a non-uniform (confident) prediction, thereby maximizing the detection function.